 The ideal situation would be where Leaders and HR professionals exhibit and demonstrate a coaching mindset of their own.
 The popular belief is that coaching is reserved exclusively for development purposes.
 But contrary to this belief, coaching is an everyday activity for everyday challenges.

 Your organization’s performance as a whole is dependent on the individual effectiveness of every single person on your staff.
 Coaching can help you in this aspect by addressing a majority of the problems effectively and quickly resolving issues employees have with their personal objectives.
-The stronger and better the coaching skills of your HR department, the faster they can experience the impact, exemplify its benefits, the better it will be for the organization.
+The stronger and better the coaching skills of your HR department, the faster they can experience the impact, and exemplify its benefits, and the better it will be for the organization.

-How is it beneficial for you?
+How it is beneficial for you?

 There is no question about the merits of coaching.
 Every company needs a coaching program.
 The question is whether you need an internal or an external coaching program.
 Here’s how an internal coaching program is beneficial to every organization: